 - 🧑🏻🤝🧑🏾 Crowds – As schools across the country start their summer vacation, the crowds increase throughout May and remain high for the rest of the summer.
-Major attractions will have long wait times and reservations fill up at popular restaurants.
+Major attractions will have long wait times and reservations fill up at popular restaurants in Orlando.

 - 💵 Prices – Attraction and hotel prices will be high during the summer.
 Weekdays will offer better rates than weekends.

 - 🎉 Events – SeaWorld’s Electric Ocean, Orlando International Fringe Theatre Festival, Gay Days.

 September and October

 - ☔ Weather – September is still hot and humid in Orlando, but the weather usually cools down by the end of October.
 It won’t necessarily be sweater weather, but you won’t be sweating from sun up to sundown.
 Hurricane season is still in full swing during these months.

 - 🧑🏻🤝🧑🏾 Crowds – Special events bring in crowds to the Orlando theme parks, but the city as a whole does not have too many tourists during this time.
 This is why September is my top pick for the best month to visit Disney World.

 - 💵 Prices – You’ll notice hotel prices dropping in mid-September, as most kids are done with summer vacation.
 Other than school holiday weekends and fall break, prices should be reasonable.